Code Graph Renso Subscribe

 rebuild

 Build (or incrementally update) the snapshot.
-Pick a profile to bias chunk size, response budgets, and adapter strictness.
+Pick a profile to tune rebuild speed, memory, and response budgets.

 code_graph rebuild